-- our staff uses restorative language; the "STP" (Stop, Think, Plan) and "WITS" (Walk-away, Ignore, Talk it out and Seek help) acronyms to help students process incidents
+- our staff uses restorative language to help students process incidents

 - Care Kits (K-3)

 - SEL/SRL strategies

 In April 2015 our staff unanimously adopted Social-Emotional Learning/Self-Regulated Learning as our new Action Plan for Learning schoolwide goal.
-This past 2015/2016 school year had our staff and parents work with Miriam Miller on several occasions.
-Together, we identified the SEL Core Competencies of Self-Awareness and Self-Management to assess.
-The 2016 May SEL data collected (please see our 2016/2017 Action Plan for Learning on our Public Website) will be reviewed and discussed to assist our staff guide and plan our SEL efforts for 2016/2017.
+The staff have identified the SEL Core Competencies of Self-Awareness and Self-Management to assess.
+The 2021 May SEL data collected (please see our 2020-2021 Action Plan for Learning on our Public Website) will be reviewed and discussed to assist our staff guide and plan our SEL efforts for 2021-2022.